 Eight miles long and four miles wide, Söderarm Archipelago faces the open water towards Åland and Finland.
 Visit the sauna built in a foxhole from the Second World War.
 Your approach will offer excellent views typical for the outer archipelago, with smooth rocks and a lighthouse dating to 1839.
 In the evening, have dinner aboard your private motor or sailing boat while sailing into the sunset.

-Stora Nassa is the largest of the 20 archipelagos, with 365 islands.
-Spot wildlife from the decks of your yacht, particularly birds.
+With 365 islands, Stora Nassa is the largest of the 20 archipelagos.
+Spot wildlife from the decks of your superyacht, particularly birds.
 Look for the eider duck, rarely seen outside the coast.
 Walk the island’s birch woodlands and luxuriate in being surrounded by nature.

 The ancient island of Nämdö dates back to the 13th century, when it was mentioned in King Valdemar of Sweden’s sailing guide.
-One of the archipelago’s largest islands, it offers the protected bay of Skärvassa, where yachts can anchor in any wind conditions.
+Being one of the archipelago’s largest islands, it offers the protected bay of Skärvassa, where superyachts can anchor in any wind conditions.
 For a typical Swedish island experience, head to the bay’s wooden fired sauna, where guest chop firewood, fire it up, indulge in the heat and then dive into the cooling sea!